renthuman

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with one parameter described as 'Application UUID'.
-The description adds no additional meaning beyond the schema.
+Schema coverage is 100% and describes the single parameter adequately.
+The description adds no extra meaning to the parameter beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.